bachelor-2014/report/v2/hardware.md

 servo motors [@poluloservocontroller].
 In order to use multiple USB devices with the BeagleBone Black, we use an USB hub.

-The final piece of hardware on the EvoBot as a small wireless router, which is connected to the ethernet port of the  BeagleBone Black.
+The final piece of hardware on the EvoBot is a small wireless router, which is connected to the ethernet port of the  BeagleBone Black.
 The BeagleBone Black is set up with a static IP address in the router, which means than access to the robot is as simple as connecting to the wireless network (wired connection is